richo/wrongisland.org/content/pages/02_when.md

 Title: When
-Date: 2014-10-15 22:46
+Date: 2016-04-15 14:09

-Wrong Island Con took place on Monday the 8th of Dec.
-Talks kicked off at noon, ending around 6, when there'll be an official after party downstairs.
+Wrong Island Con 2.78 will take place on Catalina Island!
+Specifically, at Overlook hall, on the 29th of July 2016.